s-blu/writerey/docs/en/guide.md

 1. Go to the label screen (Switch the tree on the right with the tab and click on your label)
 1. Switch to Review mode
-1. Choose your wanted Label value as context and write down your note
+1. Choose your wanted label value as context and write down your note

 ## Troubleshooting and known Bugs